 The division operator returns the result of dividing one number by another number.

-These advanced operators cover some more complicated patterns that appear in mathematics.
+These operators in the algebra section build upon the previous operators in the arithmetic section and add a variety of operators used to express more complicated patterns that appear in mathematics.
 For example, the factorial operator represents the patterns found in combinations and permutations.
-Another example is the exponent and logarithm operators which describe expoenential growth and decay.
+Another example is the exponent and logarithm operators which describe exponential growth and decay.

 Returns the square root of the provided expression.